Did you know that adding more devices to your network (and yes, that thermostat counts!) slows your WiFi network?

 Multi-Band WiFi Routers

 Typical older routers also use only one frequency band, 2.4GHz.
 The 2.4GHz band today is akin to having only one crowded, narrow freeway– all the cars are in bumper-to-bumper traffic and causing fender-benders all the time.
 AC routers, on the other hand, have 2 bands while some premium routers even have 3 bands.
 Every additional band essentially adds a newer, and wider, highway lane.
 With a 5GHz band, which is not as crowded as a 2.4GHz band, more cars or devices can coexist in harmony without bumping into each other.
 A router with 3 bands is essential when the number of IoT devices in your house reaches beyond 15.

 Tri-Band WiFi Routers

 What’s better and ideal for a smart home with multiple new generation devices is a tri-band WiFi that adds a second 5GHz WiFi band to the network.
-Think another lane added to the highway that increases the available WiFi bandwidth to further reduce network congestion.
+Think of it as another lane added to the highway that increases the available WiFi bandwidth to further reduce network congestion.

-Check out our support article to know more about how tri-band WiFi technology improves speed and performance of a device.
+Check out this article to know more about how tri-band WiFi technology improves speed and performance of a device.